WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_2.md

 And the LORD will inherit Judah as his portion in the holy land, and will again choose Jerusalem."

 ###### 13
-Be silent, all flesh, before the LORD, for he has roused himself from his holy dwelling. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Be silent, all flesh, before the LORD, for he has roused himself from his holy dwelling.

 ***